MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ### User Mode Code Integrity (UMCI)

 UMCI enforces code integrity policies and ensures that only trusted code runs in user mode, helping to prevent the execution of malicious or untrusted code.
-You can configure UMCI via Group Policy when Hub 3 is joined to Entra ID or by using PowerShell cmdlets.
+You can configure UMCI via Group Policy when Hub 3 is joined to Entra ID (Azure AD) or by using PowerShell cmdlets.
 UMCI is part of a set of features that you can manage with the Windows Defender Application Control (WDAC), which also includes configurable code integrity policies.
 To learn more, see [Understand Windows Defender Application Control (WDAC) policy rules and file rules](/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create)

 ## Microsoft Teams Rooms Pro Management